Department of Economics

 "Household Formation and Gender Human Capital Inequality," (Working Paper)

-"Willful Ignorance in a Biased Information World" (Working Paper)
+"Seeking Information in a World of Biased Misinformation" (Working Paper)

 Email address: david.bjerk @ cmc.edu